<< <%SKIN-STRTRANS-SYNTOC%> >>

 Assuming that you have configured the options for Internet backups in the bottom half of the Backup/Restore ⇒ Backup Frequency and Options window, and you have previously made at least one Internet backup, if you ever need to restore an Internet backup, you do so with the Backup/Restore ⇒ Restore Internet Backup menu option.

 Note: Internet Backups are not available with the free Lite version of DONATION.
-Also users of the Network Client version of DONATION cannot do Internet backups or restore Internet backups - that must be done from the Network Server version.
+Also users of the Local Network Client version of DONATION cannot do Internet backups or restore Internet backups - that must be done from the Local Network Server version.

 Restoring a backup to the same computer it was made from should normally only be done if you have had your computer or hard drive die, and thus lost your database, or you have taken some action in DONATION that you need to reverse, there is no other way to reverse that action, and your backup is recent enough that you are willing to go back to it.